What is the MEDDIC sales process?

 Moreover, the MEDDIC sales approach gives you the information you need to accurately qualify your leads.
 As you learn more about your customer, you’ll know whether they’re a worthwhile investment of your time.
 This approach, in turn, will help you more accurately forecast your sales as you won’t be wasting time keeping unwinnable leads in your sales pipeline.

-Implement the MEDDIC sales approach with Lucidchart
+How to begin implementing the MEDDIC sales approach

 As you can see from the steps above, the MEDDIC sales process gives clear direction on how to learn more about your potential customers and convince them of your product or service's value.
 But how can you encourage your reps to start using this process?

 First, visualize the process—not just the basic steps of MEDDIC but how these steps look specifically for your business.
 This step might involve building a flowchart that shows which collateral to use at every stage or conversation trees that help reps identify champions and pain points.

 Second, have your sales reps document discovery calls and other customer interactions by the MEDDIC steps to ensure that they work through the whole MEDDIC process.
 For example, you can create fields in your CRM for each step or create a template like the strategy map shown below.